stldo/ec2-node-nginx/README.md

 ### bin/setup {device}

-Mount the application EBS volume to the current instance and configure Node.js and nginx.
-Usually `{device}` will be `/dev/sdb`, and it must be formatted if it is a new volume:
+Mount an EBS volume containing applications to the current instance and configure Node.js and nginx.
+Usually `{device}` will be `/dev/sdb`.
+It must be formatted if it is a new volume:

 ```bash
 $ sudo mkfs.ext4 /dev/sdb